RexTheCapt/RedditPostToDiscord/README.md

 ## How to use:
 Build the program then run it.
 The setup is done thru the console.
+Press Q anytime in the console to stop it.
+This is the only time where it will save the settings and the list of sent images.

 ## Explanation on the setup steps:
 ### Please input bot token: